otterrev/otterarchive/blog/currently.md

 - samsung s9 ultra tablet for taking notes on pdf files
 - [obsidian](https://obsidian.md/) for personal notes and other lists not on here
 - [Anki](https://apps.ankiweb.net/) for learning korean, also working on learning arabic, cantonese, jeju-eo, spanish, tagalog
-- defaut iOS notes app for workout tracking
+- [THENX](https://thenx.com/pages/app) app and default iOS notes for workout tracking
 - pocket app for reading articles

 ## things im doing